ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 3. Let's try to use branch and bound search instead:
 **paup>** `BandB`
 _Were you able to run this search?_
 4. Let's remove some sequences.
 But first you need to cancel your ongoing search by pressing "control+c" (the same combination is used to cancel most of the unix commands).
 Now, let's look at the taxa in our dataset
 **paup>** `tstatus full`
 We can also check the status of all characters:
 **paup>** `cstatus full`
 Let's delete non-placental mammals:
 **paup>** `delete 1-5`
 Also delete cat, dog, and pig.  _How many taxa are left?_
+We can also exclude some positions from the alignment, if needed:
+**paup>** `exclude 1-10 373-382`
 5. Now we may be able to run the exhaustive search, but let's try to run branch and bound search instead.
 _How long did it take to run this search?_
-6. Now let's return deleted taxa in the dataset:
+6. Now let's return deleted taxa and excluded characters to the dataset:
-**paup>** `undelete all`
+**paup>** `undelete all; include all`
 7. We will run a heuristic search instead.
 Check the options:
 **paup>** `hsearch ?`
 Recall, we do heuristic search by making an initial tree, rearrange its branches, and repeat this process multiple times.
 Can you find options for these steps?
 A reasonable strategy for running a heuristic search would be to use use a random stepwise addition sequence with TBR branch swapping and 100 replicates:
 **paup>** `hsearch start=stepwise addseq=random nreps=100 swap=TBR`
 _What was the best score found by this search?
 How many trees had this score?
 Do we get the same two trees if we increase the number of replicates to 1000?_
 8. There are several commands to look at the best trees: